alikureishy/ROBO-followme-project/README.md

 #### Batches Per Epoch

+With a batch size of 32, and a total training set size of 4131, there would need to be 160 batches per epoch.
+I chose one epoch to be the process of going through the entire training set once through.

 #### Number of Epochs

-Training using a learning rate of 0.001, and the aforementioned [network depth](#network-depth-of-encoding-decoding-layers) would seemingly saturate after around ~10-15 epochs, but consistently fell short of the target IoU metric of 40%.
-However, if left to train for several more iterations, there was sufficient improvement (though excruciatingly incremental) with each additional epoch for the network to satisfy the >40% IoU metric.
-I ran all these networks for 60 epochs in total.
+Training using a learning rate of 0.001, and the chosen [network depth](#network-depth) would appear to largely saturate after around ~15 epochs, but consistently fell short of the target IoU metric of 40%.
+However, if left to train for ~50-60 epochs, there was still sufficient improvement (though infinitesimally small) with each additional epoch for the network to satisfy the >40% IoU metric.
+Running the [network](#network-depth) for ~60 epochs yielded an IoU of 46.65!

 ### Training Hooks (Callbacks)